TexasBullet26/p1xt-guides-portfolio/README.md

 # p1xt-guides-portfolio

+Contains all of my work going through the p1xt-guides.
+Currently starting the cs-wd-guide.

-Projects, notes, coursework, etc. showing my progress regarding the p1xt-guides.
-Thank you to p1xt for the resources.
+Thank you to [p1xt](https://github.com/p1xt) for the resources.